-The consequences of underage drinking are serious and must be treated as such.
-Project Extra Mile has a long history of working with a wide range of community partners, especially law enforcement.
-The work of police officers, deputies and troopers in combating underage drinking is truly the cornerstone of prevention efforts.
-However, law enforcement cannot stand alone.
-Community support of enforcement efforts is one of the key factors in achieving long-term, lasting solutions to prevent alcohol-related harm.
+Enforcing alcohol laws is vitally important in addressing excessive alcohol consumption, including underage drinking.
+Project Extra Mile has a long history of working with a variety of community partners, including law enforcement.
+Enforcement is the cornerstone of local efforts to prevent excessive alcohol use, and community support of enforcement efforts is one of the key factors in achieving long-term, lasting solutions to prevent alcohol-related harm.